Reign of Juan Carlos I: The legislature of crisis (2008–2011)

 Despite all the measures adopted by the government, the risk premium on Spanish debt continued to rise and in the summer of 2011 the situation became unsustainable.
 Then the European Central Bank decided to act by buying Spanish public debt – and that of other countries with problems, such as Italy— but in exchange it demanded new "structural reforms".
 The response of Rodríguez Zapatero's government was to proceed quickly with the reform of Article 135 of the Constitution, in which it had the immediate support of the People's Party, to establish the commitment of the State and the autonomous communities not to "incur a structural deficit that exceeds the margins established, where appropriate, by the European Union for its Member States".

 The widespread perception about the economic management of Rodríguez Zapatero's government during the "legislature of crisis" was that it had failed, despite having managed to avoid the European bailout.
 That perception was key to the People's Party's landslide victory in the general election of November 2011.

 The deep economic crisis translated into a political crisis from the moment that the lack of confidence in the government's ability to deal with it was transferred to the entire "political class" and the system as a whole.
-To this was added the proliferation of corruption scandals involving the two main parties — Gürtel case, Palma Arena case, Andalucian ERE affair — and even the Royal House when the King's son-in-law Iñaki Urdangarín was indicted in 2011, a case that had a huge media repercussion and deteriorated the image of the monarchy.
+To this was added the proliferation of corruption scandals involving the two main parties — Gürtel affair, Palma Arena case, Andalucian ERE affair — and even the Royal House when the King's son-in-law Iñaki Urdangarín was indicted in 2011, an affair that had a huge media repercussion and deteriorated the image of the monarchy.

 The rating of the government, its president and the PSOE were falling in the polls and in the Galician regional election of 2009 and in the European Parliament elections of the same year, the Socialists were defeated.
 The fall was accentuated after the economic policy turnaround of May 2010.
 The first confirmation of the Socialist slump came in the Catalan elections of November 2010 in which the Socialists' Party of Catalonia lost nine deputies, and the "three party" was ousted from power by CiU – the "convergent" Artur Mas replaced the socialist José Montilla at the head of the Generalitat.